The social side of carbon offsets

 - The money saved by families on fuel expenses can now be spent on health, education or new economic activities.

-If you would like any more information on this project or the various others visit the Climate Friendly Projects Page here.
+If you would like any more information on this project or the others visit Climate Friendly's Projects.
 Otherwise please tell us how you see offsets forming part of your carbon management plan?
 We'd love to hear from you.
-Join in the conversation today on Facebook, Twitter and LinkedIn or email us at email@example.com.
+Join in the conversation today on Facebook, Twitter and LinkedIn or contact us.